 At a very basic level, you don't need to do much to grow Dandelions.
 Chances are there is a whole yard full of them near where you live, perhaps even right outside your door.
 Still, it's likely that the Dandelion plants growing in your lawn are Common Dandelion (Taraxacum officinale subsp. vulgare).
 This is the most common variety of Dandelion, but there are thousands of varieties and cultivars to be found around the world.
 Common Dandelion has all the health benefits mentioned above, but they tend to be a bit more bitter than some of the other varieties of Dandelion you can buy.

 Dandelions are, by nature, a very bitter green, but there are steps you can take to reduce how bitter it is.
 First, grow a less bitter variety.
 The right variety can make Dandelion greens taste much better than the wild variety growing in your yard.

 Second, try growing Dandelions in the shade.
 This will blanch the leaves some and will result in a less bitter leaf.
 Alternately, you can manually blanch the Dandelion leaves by covering the plants a few days before you are ready to harvest.

 The third thing you can do to reduce bitterness is to harvest Dandelion leaves early.
 Young leaves will be less bitter than more mature leaves.

-Much like other greens, Dandelions can be harvested either as a “head” by removing the entire plant when mature (starting to flower) at harvest or as a leaf, which means that you would remove only some of the young leaves or the whole head when the plant is still young.
-Both ways are acceptable and which you choose will be based on your preference.
+Much like other greens, Dandelions can be harvested either as a "head" by removing the entire plant when mature (starting to flower) at harvest or as a leaf, which means that you would remove only some of the young leaves or the whole head when the plant is still young.
+Both ways are acceptable, and your choice will be based on your preference.

 Another benefit of growing Dandelions is the fact that it is a perennial.
-After you harvest the plant it will grow back the same season, year after year.
+So after you harvest the plant, it will grow back in the same season, year after year.

-Never harvest Dandelions from a location that is near a road or has been treated with pesticides or other chemicals.
+Never harvest Dandelions from a location near a road or has been treated with pesticides or other chemicals.